jmessiasgarcia/jmessiasgarcia/README.md

-# 👋 Hi, I'm José — Data-Curious Storyteller
+# 👋 Hi there, I'm José

 ---